zsebastian/stir-lang/README.md

 #### Units

 A `unit` is a list of tokens that form a logical unit.
 Units are encased in
 parentheses: `( )`.
-Units form an identifier scope and they enforce this rule:
+Units are meant to enhance predicability and provability of a program.
+They make sure the stack behaves in specific ways.
+More specifically, if we "call into" a unit (and units can be viewed as anonymous functions, in fact can be used as such), we know what that unit will do to the stack we present to it.
+Namely it will always and only pop the top value and leave exactly one value back on top.
+Units form an identifier scope and they enforce this
+rule:

 `(b): a -> b`

-Meaning that any operations performed in a unit may only pop one stack element (in addition it may also never pop above that element, under any circumstances) and MUST push one stack element back onto the stack.
+Meaning that any operations performed in a unit may only pop one stack element.
+In fact it must do so.
+In addition it may also never pop above that element, under any circumstances and MUST push one stack element back onto the stack.
 It may, in theory, do nothing at all, in which case it is the `null unit` (literally `()`) which acts as a `stack guard`.
-A null unit is how we are able to extend the stack.
-We are still not able to pop above it, but the next unit does not the, as input, the stack before the null unit, and as such can extend the stack with one element.
-Note that the operations within the unit encasing all three (the first unit, the null unit and the second unit) must pop two values for the encasing unit to follow the rules.
+Null units are nothing special, they are just a natural conclusion of unit rules.
+In essence, they can be viewed as units that pop the top value, and leave the top value back.
+In other words, it is an identity funtion.
 This can be expressed as:

 ```
 (): a -> a
 (b) () (c): a -> b c
-( (b) () (c) )`: a -> d
+( (b) () (c) )`: a -> d # d is the result of b and c, or b o c
 ```

 A program form its own impicit unit, meaning that a program of Stir takes excactly one input and returns excactly one output.
 Of course, the input may be an empty tuple and the output an arbitrarily sized tuple (and vice versa ad infinitum) but one input and one output non-the-less.
+(We will deal with tuples and other collections later).

 An (non-complete) example from the previous example of sumation of natural numbers: